 Monique I. Jones, MFADirector of Operations

 Monique later moved to Arizona where she worked as Administrative Assistant at Scottsdale Community College under the Dean of Students Dr. Virgina Stahl.
 She also taught dances classes throughout Tempe, Mesa and Phoenix, AZ and in 2004 won the F.I.B.C.O Fellowship Honor for her outstanding work in the community.
 Monique also danced with the Movement Source Dance Company, and served as Director of Dance for St. Mary’s Catholic High School.
-Her dance style and unique sense of kinestheic awareness involved teaching at Tempe Dance Academy and for the prestigious Scottsdale Dance Academy where she taught jazz classes.
+Her dance style and unique sense of kinestheic awareness earned her a jazz teaching position for the prestigious Scottsdale Dance Academy.
 In 2006, as a fellowship recipient of the USA Access to Education, she became the first African-American woman to receive a Master of Fine Arts degree (in Dance) from Arizona State University; where she taught college dance classes.

-Moving to Jacksonville, FL, Monique spent 7 years working with a non-profit organization teaching literacy skills through dance movement to at risk children throughout Duval County.
+Moving to Jacksonville, FL, Monique spent 7 years working with a non-profit organization teaching literacy skills through dance movement throughout Duval County.
 Additionally, she served as Dance Director for the St. Johns Cultural Arts Council in St. Augustine and has choreographed dances all over the United States.
-In 2009 she won best choreography for her work “Heart Beat” from the American Dance Project and later opened up her own dance studio entitled MI Dance Conservatory, where she taught inspiring dancers for the past 5 years.
-Relocating to Columbia, Monique has served as World Dance Professor for Stephens College and choreographed for the Columbia Entertainment Company.
-This is her third year with Missouri Contemporary Ballet, where she also teaches dance classes for the School of MCB.
+In 2009 she won best choreography for her work “Heart Beat” from the American Dance Projeck and later opened her dance studio entitled MI Dance Conservatory.
+Relocating to Columbia, Monique has served as World Dance Professor for Stephens College and Dance Professor for Missouri Valley College and recently served as the choreographer for the Columbia Entertainment Company’s version of “The Little Mermaid.”
+This is her fourth season with Missouri Contemporary Ballet, where she also teaches adult dance classes for the School of MCB.